canjs/canjs/guides/state-2.md

 value should be an object of some type, it should be specified as the return value of a function, so that all instances of the map don't point to the same object.
-This is because JavaScript passes primitives  by value, and all other values (objects, arrays, &c.) by reference.
+This is because JavaScript passes primitives  by value, and all other values (objects, arrays, etc.) by reference.

 As with type, above, there are two ways to define the value property: "Value", or "value".
 "Value", Uppercase, provides a constructor function, ensuring that